iredox10/steadfast-cbt-app/User_Guide.md

-# Steadfast CBT Application - User Guide
+# BUK CBT Application - User Guide

-Welcome to the Steadfast Computer Based Test (CBT) User Guide.
+Welcome to the BUK Computer Based Test (CBT) User Guide.
 This system is designed to manage the entire examination lifecycle, from student registration to result processing, with a strong focus on security and ease of use.

 ---